v-rgrace/Viva/Viva/glint/setup/access-with-azure-ad.md

 ms.date: 12/05/2024
 ---

-# Access Viva Glint with Microsoft Entra ID
+# Set up access to Viva Glint with Microsoft Entra ID

 To access the Microsoft Viva Glint application, a Microsoft 365 Global Administrator must register Viva Glint in a Microsoft Entra tenant.
 A Viva Glint Administrator must also import users to the Viva Glint app.
 Users must exist in both Microsoft Entra ID and Viva Glint with the same email address to successfully access the application.